The-Balance-FFXIV/balance-static/content/jobs/ranged/dancer/basic-guide.md

 * Ellunavi (Moderator on The Balance, and contributed much to DNC resources including his analysis and simulation tool)
 * Allagan Studies
 * My static, “Monkeys with Typewriters”, for letting me put up the axe and become a DNC main =)

-# Changelog

-* July 19, 2020

-  * Guide completed and published.
-* August 10, 2020

-  * Updated gearing section with link to new gearing guide for 5.3.
-  * Updated Dance Partner Priority list (changed 4.
-BLM + SMN to 4.
-BLM, 5.
-SMN in response to 5.3 SMN nerf).